Operations restructuring provides cost savings

 Industry consolidation and ever-changing market demand forced the supplier to evaluate its manufacturing footprint.
 Substantial excess capacity across its manufacturing sites suggested that costs were higher than necessary and work processes inefficient.

 Knowing it had significant improvement opportunities, such as insourcing, outsourcing and right-sizing, the manufacturer decided to restructure its current operations.
-This restructuring would allow for immediate cost savings and long-term improvements, positioning the company for growth, and allowing it to respond to looming market changes.
+This restructuring would allow for immediate costs savings and long-term improvements, positioning the company for growth, and allowing it to respond to looming market changes.

 Our team performed a thorough business review and operations assessment.
 The assessment focused on critical areas including a transformational change to the cost structure, sustained operational improvements, and alignment with operations and quality.
 Working shoulder-to-shoulder with the management team and first-line supervisors, we identified more than 25 specific projects that would improve transformational cost opportunities.
 Our team developed a cost model to analyze various options for the plant footprint and capacity.
 The custom cost model allowed the company to forecast square footage requirements by product family and processing method.
 This solution resulted in cost-reduction enhancements that included:

 - Demand-based planning